Keeping safe at Huckleberry Woods

-7. Please ensure your children step on the disinfecting mat by the slide before using the play equipment.
+7. Please step on the disinfecting mat on the way in and ensure your children step on the disinfecting mat by the slide before using the play equipment.

 8. Please try to be calm and quiet around the animals.
 Don't chase them or throw things at them.
 Please note that any visitors chasing or otherwise harassing our pets will be asked to leave immediately.